Magna Via Francigena trail: from Palermo to AgrigentoSicilyDifficulty path:

 Leaving Prizzi behind you, today you will cross the Carcaci Mountains Nature Reserve, between wetlands and forests, along a landscape rich in biodiversity.

-At the end of your walk you will reach Castronovo di Sicilia.
+At the end of your itinerary you will reach Castronovo di Sicilia.
 Kars-nubu for the Arabs, this "fortified fortress" has become Castrum for the Normans.
 The village has a long city wall that protects the city and places of worship.
-Names and buildings suggest that Castronovo di Sicilia has always been a strategically important stop along the Magna Via Francigena between Palermo and Agrigento.
+Names and buildings suggest that Castronovo di Sicilia has always been a strategically important stop along the Magna Via Francigena trail between Palermo and Agrigento.

 After a visit to the inhabited center, transfer to Cammarata for the night.

 → On request it is possible to shorten today's stage from 25 to 19km.